MonoOni/binarydist/README.md

 ### Compatibility

-* i 7.1 is not supported at the moment, but the team is actively working in this.

 * NuGet has issues managing packages and dealing with build systems.
 Work to investigate the causes is being done.